- Research Assistant Professor

 - Ph.D. – Boston University

-Dr. Rosellini begins his newly appointed position of Research Assistant Professor in the Department of Psychological and Brain Sciences at Boston University in December 2016.
+Dr. Rosellini is a Research Assistant Professor in the Department of Psychological and Brain Sciences at Boston University.
 The goal of his research is to use a combination of clinical psychological and epidemiologic methods: (i) to identify and understand the emotional and environmental factors that influence the development and persistence of anxiety and mood disorders (e.g., personality; emotion regulation; childhood adversities); and (ii) to improve the assessment and classification of anxiety and mood disorders.
 Dr. Rosellini’s current work involves using machine learning methods to develop optimized prediction tools that identify individuals at risk of anxiety and mood disorder onset and chronicity.
 This work is supported by a NIMH Career Development Award.